lonequantum/hazlab2/README.md

 The `-p` option tells hazlab2 to create a perfect maze (no loops).
 Otherwise there *may* be loops in it (the smaller the maze is, the highest probability it's perfect, even without `-p`).

 The `-a` option controls MSAA (`n` samples).
 The default is 2, the max is 8.
 Set it to 0 to disable AA.

+Once the game is launched, just use the arrow keys to navigate through the maze.